Kunkun-Jia/TSR-SA/README.md

     ├── JPEGImages
     └── labels
 ```
+2. Put the images and labels into the corresponding folders according to the format of the VOC dataset.
-2. Use `genfiles.py` to generate training and test sets:
+3. Use `genfiles.py` to generate training and test sets:
 ```
 TSR-SA
 |── VOC2007